janostgren/url-xi/README.md

                         {
                             "type": "javaScript",
                             "value": "{{pageViewDuration}}",
-                            "description": "Duration should be greather than 1 ms", "expression": "value > 1",
+                            "description": "Duration should be greater than 1 ms", "expression": "value > 1",
                             "failStep": true
                         },